Big House Blues: Animation

+Design

 The design of Ren and Stimpy was far more complicated in "Big House Blues" than it was in the TV show as Naylor subsequently simplified the design of the characters under the grounds that it took too much time and cost too much money to draw the characters in frame by frame as was done in the style used in "Big House Blues".
 In "Big House Blues", Ren and Stimpy had an "underground" look to them that was absent by "Stimpy's Big Day!", the first episode of the TV show.
 Naylor's redesign of the look of Ren and Stimpy was used for the rest of the show as a cost- and time-saving measure, through Kricfalusi has stated his preference for the design used in "Big House Blues" as truer to his vision of the characters.